ahadjidj/Streaming-Workshop-with-HDF/README.md

       1. For now just leave this on defaults.
 1. Add a CompressContent processor and look at its properties, the defaults should work fine here.
-1. On settings, make sure you set "Auto-terminate relationships" on for failure configure it
+1. On settings, make sure you set "Auto-terminate relationships" on for failure
 1. Now connect up the output of our UpdateAttributes processor to the new CompressContent
 1. Add a PutFile processor
-1. Configure the Directory in the PutFile processor properties.
-Note the conflict resolution strategy, and set this to replace. (nifi will create this directory for you)
+1. Configure the Directory in the PutFile processor properties (nifi will create this directory for you).
+Note the conflict resolution strategy, and set it to replace.
 1. Set both success and failure relationships to auto-terminate in the settings tab
 1. Setup the connection between the CompressContent processor and the PutFile processor (only for the success relation!)

-Now you have you first complete flow, select the put file processor and press play at the left panel.
+Now that you have you first flow completed, select the GetFile processor and press play at the left panel.
 If you copy a file (for example /var/log/ambari-agent/ambari-agent.log) to the input folder you chose, NiFi will pick it up and send it to the next processor.
 You can see that there's one flow file in the queue.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/Queue.png)